 - Recall and withdrawal procedures must be in effect, and complaints on the products must be checked.

 In general, GMP-certified products must:

-Global regulations on cannabis are changing as more and more countries legalise it.
+As more countries loosen their laws surrounding cannabis, global regulations on cannabis are changing.
 Many countries, such as the United Kingdom, Germany, Canada, the USA, Greece, Australia and many more have legalised cannabis for medical purposes.
-With such speed, Europe is expected to become the world's largest legal cannabis market, whereby it is estimated to be worth up to €123b by 2028.
+Europe is expected to become the world's largest legal cannabis market and is estimated to be worth up to €123b by 2028.

-Fewer countries have legalised cannabis for recreational use, including Canada, Uruguay, Georgia, South Africa, along with 11 states, two territories, and the District of Columbia in the USA and the Australian Capital Territory in Australia.
+Fewer countries have legalised cannabis for recreational use.
+Those include Canada, Uruguay, South Africa, 11 US states, two territories, and the District of Columbia in the USA and the Australian Capital Territory in Australia.
 Some other countries have begun to decriminalise or de-penalise cannabis use.
-The markets, such as the Netherlands and Spain, have loosen the controls and penalties related to cannabis.
-This presents great news as decriminalisation and depenalisation are the first steps towards a more tolerant attitude to cannabis legalisation.
+Countries such as the Netherlands and Spain have loosened their controls and penalties related to cannabis.
+This represents great progression and advancement in the cannabis world, as decriminalisation and depenalisation are the first steps towards a more tolerant attitude to cannabis legalisation.

 The European Union (EU)

-EU authorities classified medical cannabis as a medical product and therefore apply an established standard, known as EudraLex Volume 4 of "the rules governing medicinal products in the European Union" ("EU-GMP").
+EU authorities classify medical cannabis as a medical product, and therefore apply an established standard known as EudraLex Volume 4 of "the rules governing medicinal products in the European Union" ("EU-GMP").
 European pharmaceutical companies follow this standard, and medicinal products are sold in Europe under EU-GMP.